-Scientists have found that a genetic mutation may cause a higher susceptibility in the development of mesothelioma.
+Scientists have found that a genetic mutation may cause higher susceptibility to developing mesothelioma.

 The study focuses on a gene known as BAP1 and looked at individuals who possessed the mutated gene.
 It analyzed two American families who demonstrated high incidences of mesothelioma and other cancers associated with cases of the genetic mutation.

 Mesothelioma is a rare cancer that affects the linings of the lungs and other organs.
 Exposure to asbestos has long been linked to the development of this aggressive cancer that has no known cure.
-The life expectancy of a mesothelioma diagnosis is four to 18 months.
+The life expectancy of someone diagnosed with mesothelioma is four to 18 months.

 These scientists included researchers from the University of Hawaii Cancer Center and Fox Chase Cancer Center, with funding from the National Cancer Institute.

-The implications of this study may be tremendous because approximately 2,000 and 3,000 cases of mesothelioma are diagnosed each year.
+The implications of this study may be tremendous because many people carry a mutated BAP1 gene.

 “Identifying people at greatest risk for developing mesothelioma, especially those exposed to dangerous levels of asbestos and erionite worldwide, is a task made easier by virtue of this discovery,” said Carbone.

 Both asbestos and erionite, known carcinogens, are mineral fibers that are found in various rock forms all over the world.
-Exposure of both minerals typically occurs through occupational settings, where individuals constantly work around asbestos, or in environmental settings, where individuals are regularly exposed to it through homes, buildings, products and roadways.
+Exposure to these minerals typically occurs through occupational settings, where individuals constantly work around asbestos, or in environmental settings, where individuals are regularly exposed to it through homes, buildings, products and roadways.

-Research of this magnitude may one day allow individuals who are found with this mutation to utilize preventative measures or receive an early diagnosis for all of the related cancers, which provides better opportunities for the patient.
+Research of this magnitude may one day allow people with this mutation to utilize preventative measures or receive an early diagnosis for all of the related cancers, which provides better opportunities for the patient.